Texas HOA says veteran's American flag flying from tree violates violates state, US codes

 SERIAL KILLER VA NURSING ASSISTANT SENTENCED TO LIFE IN PRISON FOR MURDERS OF 7 VETERANS

-He explained that he had "no trouble" with the flag's location on his property for 17 years until he received a letter from the HOA in December stating that the flag violated the administration's policies and U.S. flag code.
+He explained that he had "no trouble" with the flag's location on his property for 17 years until he received a letter from the HOA in December stating that the flag violated the association's policies and U.S. flag code.

 "It just shows my pride in this country, which I think is the best country in the world," Pirics added.